0xM1cx/Obsidian-Notes/Programming/DSA/Arrays.md

 ## Overview
 Arrays are a type of linear data structure.
 In an array, elements in memory are arranged in continuous memory.
 All the elements of an array are of the same type.
-And, the type of elements that can be stored in the form of arrays is determined by the programming language.
+This is a collection of similar data elements.
+These data elements have the same data type.
+The elements of the array are stored in consecutive memory locations and are referenced by an *index(also known as the subscripts)*

 - The number written inside the square brackets are called **subscripts**

 ![[array_.png]]